dkhopade/tap-cartographer-workshop/workshop/workshop/content/exercises/custom-sc-p2.md

         name: custom-image-scanner-template-{{ session_namespace }}

 ```
-**TODO** This sescion uses the RegistryOps model.
+**TODO** This session uses the RegistryOps model.
 Our first session we used a GitOps model
 To proceed with using the RegistryOps model let's add `ClusterConfigTemplate` that will create a new `PodIntent` object that will be consumed by TAP's **Conventions Service**

 Step1: In this step we will add `ClusterConfigTemplate` for `PodIntent` and its reference to the Supply Chain.